Tuesday, December 30, 2025

 In the new morning

-All the world is new again
+All the world is renewed

 And I find the hope and rest I seek